-Top news: First Parliament session after elections begins today, government likely to push key bills
+Top news: ‘Every word Opposition speaks is of value to us,’ says PM Modi before Parliament session

 The biggest stories of the day.

-The first session of the 17th Lok Sabha will begin on Monday.
-The Monsoon Session of the Lok Sabha will comprise 30 sittings spread over 40 days.
-The Rajya Sabha will sit 27 times over a span of 37 days.
-The government led by Narendra Modi will attempt to pass the triple talaq bill and the Aadhaar Amendment bill.
+The first session of the 17th Lok Sabha began on Monday.
+Prime Minister Narendra Modi said before the start of the session that Opposition parties need not worry about their numbers in the Lok Sabha, as ‘every word the Opposition speaks is of value to us’.

+The government will attempt to pass the triple talaq bill and the Aadhaar Amendment bill.
 Parliament will also have to ratify a central decision to extend President’s Rule in Jammu and Kashmir for six months.

 The toll from suspected Acute Encephalitis Syndrome reached 93 in Bihar on Sunday.
 Union Minister of Health and Family Welfare Harsh Vardhan who visited Muzaffarpur, one of the worst-affected towns, had faced protests from families of patients, especially at Sri Krishna Medical College and Hospital.
 People demonstrated against the inadequate facilities at the hospital and alleged negligence on the part of hospital staff.